Comprehensive Exam: Literary Studies Emphasis

 You are here

 The comprehensive examination for the M.A. in English with Emphasis on Literary Studies is administered by the candidate's examining committee.
-Traditionally, the examining committee consists of three members from the Department of English and one related field/minor examiner from outside the department.
+Traditionally, the examining committee consists of three members from the Department of English, Linguistics, and Writing Studies and one related field/minor examiner from outside the department.

 The comprehensive examination consists of a six-hour written portion and a one-hour oral component.